SciTools/cartopy/docs/source/tutorials/using_the_shapereader.rst

         Democratic Republic of the Congo, Egypt, Ethiopia, Nigeria

- * **SHP.2**: Find the most populated country grouped by the first letter of the "name_long" according to the shapefile.
+ * **SHP.2**: Using the countries shapefile, find the most populated country grouped by the first letter of the "name_long".
         Hint: :func:`itertools.groupby` can help with the grouping.
         Answer: